Lutheranism in Utah

 Construction began in September.
 Dedication services in German and English were held on December 17, 1905.
 In 1906, a parsonage was erected for $1,500 through a loan by a Lutheran in Wisconsin.
 And in 1908 Pastor Lankow designed and built the Christian Day School.

 The story goes that this first church, designed, and erected by a Mr. Warren for $5,000, was pointed out by guides in charge of tours, as the “tiniest church in· town.”

-The government required the congregation to use the English language in worship and in the school.
-The school, then under Mr. B. J. Dubberstein (1915-1918) closed in 1918 because to the difficulty of switching from German to English.
+The government required the congregation to use the English language in worship and in school.
+The school, then under Mr. B. J. Dubberstein (1915-1918) closed in 1918 because of the difficulty of switching from German to English.
 However, English services gave the struggling congregation many mission opportunities.